 Step 1: Lay your leather belt out on a flat surface.

 Step 2: Use the tape measure to get the belt length from the belt hole you typically use to the center of the hole in your Obscure Belt buckle.
-For leather belts with a traditional buckle, measure from your usual belt hole to where the prong touches the frame of the buckle.
+For leather belts with a traditional buckle, measure the belt length from your usual belt hole to where the prong touches the frame of the buckle.

 Step 3: Consult our belt sizing charts.
 Choose the size from the belt sizes shown that your measurement is in the middle of.
 Our goal is to make you a belt that fits snug initially and that gives you flexibility if your body changes.